How we bring high speed broadband to you.

 The signal is captured by our receiver and terminates at a Cisco 2911 POP router, which handles routing and IP termination and assignment.

 From there, the signal is transmitted through Cisco 3750’s/3560’s/2960’s access switches to the 802.11n and 802.11ac 5.8ghz radio equipment, then to an array of sector antennas atop a tower around 20 metres high for re-broadcasting.

 The signal is received by a small microwave receiver mounted of the roof of the client’s premises.
 An outdoor rated ethernet cable is run from the mast through to an RJ45 wall plate for connection to a WLAN compatible router or directly to a PC.

-Even in a situation where there’s no line of sight to a distribution tower, other users of our fixed wireless broadband service that do become relay points for those who don’t.
+Even in a situation where there’s no line of sight to a distribution tower, other users of our fixed wireless broadband service that do have line of sight become relay points for those who don’t.